Choose your carer from our 4000+ community, and manage care easily with your MyElder account.

-A live-in carer’s responsibilities will range depending on the level of care that’s required.
-However, standard tasks include:
+A live-in carer’s daily responsibilities will range depending on the level of care that’s required.
+However, tasks may include any of the following –

 - Week one: The service user’s primary carer starts.
 They live in, working up to ten hours a day, with two hours of breaks taken intermittently throughout the day.
 This first week is a trial week.
 If it doesn’t work out, the service user and family are able to cancel.

 - Week two to three: Provided everything is going well, the carer remains in place, supporting the service user with everything required to make the most of life.

 - Week four: The primary carer takes time off.
 A substitute, ‘respite’ carer moves in.
 They’ll take care of the service user until the primary carer returns.

 - Week five to seven: The primary carer returns.
 They’ll typically be in place for another three to four weeks.
 This working pattern will usually then continue, so everyone can get into a comfortable and familiar routine.

 Download our brochure

 It only takes a minute and can be a useful way to start care conversations with your family.